shanmugavel30/Cricket-Tournament-management-application/README.md

 ## 1.Teams:
-     In this module,we can see all teams and players.
+     -->In this module,we can see all teams and players.

 ## 2.Fixtures:
-     In this module,we can see full schedule of the tournament.
+     -->In this module,we can see full schedule of the tournament.

 ## 3.Points table:
-     In this module,we can see current points table of the tournament.
+     -->In this module,we can see current points table of the tournament.

 ## 4.Play and win trophy:
-     It is special feature for  this application.
+     -->It is special feature for  this application.
-     Here ,We will play unplayable matches.
+     -->Here ,We will play unplayable matches.
-     After complete one match,points table will be change.
+     -->After complete one match,points table will be change.
-     After finished the league,semi final and final matches will come.
+     -->After finished the league,semi final and final matches will come.
-     Finally,winner will be anounced for the final match winner.<br><br>
+     -->Finally,winner will be anounced for the final match winner.<br><br>

 ## Pojo classes:
     1.Fixtures,